 After the kite was completed, I just told him to put clouds wherever he wanted.
 He really loved it when I told him he had to use a lot of glue to make sure the cotton balls stuck.
 He squeezed an excessive amount out, but who really cares. 🙂

-Here is the happy boy with his kite.
+Here is the happy boy with his completed DIY kite Craft.
 It didn’t even matter that it was 36 degrees and snowing outside (and it’s officially spring – hah).